← Universal methodology

 SLA monitoring and breach response agent

-Follows the breach decision tree defined in Stage 2 — not just an alert, but a structured escalation sequence.
-Pre-breach notification at 80% of response window.
+Follows the breach decision tree defined in the governance blueprint — not just an alert, but a structured escalation sequence.
+Pre-breach notification at 80% of the response window.
 On breach: formal escalation record created in system, assigned to named escalation owner, authority clock started, client communication protocol triggered.
 Nothing outside the system of record.

 Change scheduling agent